confluentinc/examples/ccloud/docs/beginner-cloud.rst

    This page will show you if Prometheus is scraping the targets you have created.

-lean up Confluent Cloud resources
+Clean up Confluent Cloud resources
 ----------------------------------

 #.
 Complete the following steps to delete the managed connector: